Fck-r-sns/Fck-r-sns.github.io/_posts/2021-04-05-expressions.markdown

 In this example, we can be sure that `a + b` and `c - d` will be executed before `max(...)`.

 It means we don't need to use the priority sorting for functions.
-We only need to add the function node as a child node to the current node and then set the current node to it.
+We only need to add the function node as a child node to the current node and then assign it to the current node pointer.

 ![]({{page.images_folder}}/7.png)